The World’s Most Expensive Hobby (Part 2)

 “The investor’s chief problem—and even his worst enemy—is likely to be himself.” –Benjamin Graham

 Another feature of overconfidence is excessive market trading.
-Of course, the overall point of an active investment strategy is to trade, as compared to a passive investment strategy, where the goal is instead to buy and hold for the long-term.
+Of course, the overall point of an active investment strategy is to trade, as compared to a passive investment strategy, where the goal is instead to buy and hold for the long-term (date I say, Investing Forever?).
 Unfortunately, as we’ll soon see, too much trading can have a strong negative impact on performance.

 A Barber for Odean